Cloud infrastructure segmentation with the Check Point next-generation firewall

 -

-DMZ web server IP for publishing a test application from the DMZ segment.
-Used for configuring destination NAT on a firewall.
+DMZ web server IP address.
+Used for testing the DMZ application and configuring destination NAT on the firewall.
 10.160.1.100

 fw-mgmt-server_ip_address